ARIA-Funded-TREND/HMS/README.md

 ## Reproducing the Main Results

 The default implementation corresponds to Equations (7–9) in the paper where latent Q, K, V tokens are initialized from normal distributions.
-Running the provided training scripts reproduces the results reported in the paper.
+Running the provided training scripts reproduces the results reported in the paper for vision experiments.
+For RL experiments, Equations (10–12) have been used.

 The codebase can also reproduce the Co⁴-MLP variant, which simply feeds the modulated $V$ tokens into an MLP block, removing attention entirely.